WRansohoff/nmigen_rv32i_min/README.md

 This should work with C programs compiled by GCC for the `RV32I` architecture; just flash the binary image to a 2MByte offset in the board's SPI Flash.
 See `tests/hw_tests` for a minimal example.

-I haven't looked at the timing analysis yet, and I've only tried running the core at a sluggish 6MHz.
-There's also no instruction cache, so programs run from NVM will spend most of their time waiting for the SPI Flash to return data.
+The timing analysis hovers around 11-13MHz without optimizations, so I've been running the core at a sluggish 6MHz for testing.
+There's also no instruction cache, so programs that run from NVM will spend most of their time waiting for the SPI Flash to return data.

+Loading code into RAM and running it there should work, but I've only tested that in the simulator.

 # Notes to Self

 - The RISC-V spec says that any instruction ending in `0x0000` is illegal; I should build that into the CPU, but I haven't yet.

-- I haven't implemented interrupts yet; only some basic exceptions.
+- I haven't implemented interrupts yet; only the most basic exceptions.

 - The spec does not define behavior when an unspecified opcode is encountered.
 For now, I'll just skip to incrementing the PC if that happens.
-But once I implement traps, it might merit raising an exception.
+But it might merit raising an exception.

-- There's a `Mux(...)` expression which might be able to replace some more of the repetitive 'if/else' logic.